A healthy heart happens with T3 in the mix, report both patients and research!

-To the contrary, there are many studies which underscore that the use of T3 (and can apply to NDT since it has direct T3) has been very positive for heart and cardiovascular health.
+To the contrary, there are NUMEROUS medical studies which underscore that the judicious use of T3 (and can apply to NDT when used correctly since it has direct T3) has been very positive for heart and cardiovascular health.
 For example, this study states the following:

 Clinical studies have shown that mild forms of thyroid dysfunction, both primary (subclinical hypothyroidism and subclinical hyperthyroidism) and secondary (low T(3) syndrome) have negative prognostic impact in patients with heart failure.
 In these patients, the administration of synthetic triiodothyronine (T(3)) was well tolerated and induced significant improvement in cardiac function without increased heart rate and metabolic demand.

 Another study found positive results with T3, stating:

 Altogether, our data indicate that short-term administration of substitutive doses of synthetic L-T3 state reduces activation of the neuroendocrine system and improves LV SV in patients with ventricular dysfunction and low-T3 syndrome.

 This study reveals that T3 plays a key role in repairing a damaged heart:

 The potential of TH (thyroid hormones) to regenerate a diseased heart has now been tested in patients with acute myocardial infarction in a phase II, randomized, double blind, placebo-controlled study (the THiRST study).

 In fact, research has shown that low T3 can mean a negative outcome in cardiac patients:

 …low T3 concentrations are a strong independent predictive marker of poor prognosis in cardiac patients and might represent a determinant factor directly implicated in the evolution and prognosis of these patients.

 Here’s a study that shows that even low dose T3 can help even with hypertension in improving the diastolic: